Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch02_Logic_for_geometric_proofs.md

 | Step3     | Reason3 |
 *Two column proof template*

 Step1 is supported by Reason1, Step2 is supported by Reason2, and so on.
+If ReasonN is a conditional statement, then StepN must be the conclusion or consequent of that conditional statement.

 ## Proofs about angle pairs and segments (Demostraciones sobre pares de ángulos y segmentos)
 [Ch02_S05](https://www.ck12.org/reader/reader-index.html#section/2932929/2.5/9549314)